 In compliance with a case management order, Young’s estate identified Dr. Jason A. Rytlewski as an expert witness who would testify about the surgeon’s deviation from the applicable standard of care.
 Dr. Rytlewski was an electrophysiology fellow with the Division of Cardiology at Vanderbilt University School of Medicine.
 There was no doubt that he had actual knowledge of the applicable standard of arrhythmia care in Nashville, where the surgery occurred.

-Unfortunately, actual qualifications often give way to the artificial qualifications imposed by legislatures that strive to protect the medical industry from the consequences of malpractice.
+Unfortunately, actual qualifications often give way to the artificial qualifications imposed by legislatures.
 The surgeon’s insurer argued that Dr. Rytlewski could not give admissible expert testimony because he was not licensed to practice in Tennessee or a contiguous state.

 Young’s estate offered evidence that Dr. Rytlewski was licensed to practice in six states and had engaged in the practice of medicine in Tennessee during the year before Young’s death.
 The estate also noted that the Tennessee Board of Medical Examiners had granted Dr. Rytlewski the right to practice medicine in Tennessee during his appointment at Vanderbilt.
 The estate argued that the licensing requirement applies only to experts who must be licensed, not to experts who are exempt from the state’s licensing law.